As cyclists, we are always looking for ways to improve our safety on the road. One of the most critical safety equipment we can invest in is a helmet.

 Traumatic brain injuries and concussions don’t occur solely at the point of an aggressive impact.
 It’s the rotational forces that ultimately cause these severe issues.
 That’s what MIPS solely set out to solve.

 Halldin and Hans von Holst tested their technology in 2001 on a police helmet, and the results were astounding.
-The rotational forces were reduced by 50%, meaning that half of all bike crashes could avoid concussions or severe brain injuries if the rider wore a helmet with a MIPS insert.
+The rotational forces were reduced by 50%, meaning half of all bike crashes could avoid concussions or severe brain injuries if the rider wore a helmet with a MIPS insert.

 That was undoubtedly an encouraging piece of data, but does the MIPS technology make today’s helmets safer?